-- The term informant and respondent are often used interchangeably; however they are separate terms.
-Informant connotes qualitative research and respondent connotes quantitative research.
+- The terms “informant” and “respondent” are often used interchangeably.
+However, they are separate terms.
+“Informant” connotes qualitative research and “respondent” connotes quantitative research.

-- Type: key informant (also called gatekeeper) – (noun) A primary source for an ethnographic researcher that often enthusiastically shares information and facilitates access to other people.
+- A key informant (also called gatekeeper) is a primary source for an ethnographic researcher that often enthusiastically shares information and facilitates access to other people.